Carl Heinrich "Bipontinus" Schultz: Biography

-From 1825 he studied medicine and sciences at the University of Erlangen, where he was a student of botanist Wilhelm Daniel Joseph Koch.
-In 1827 he continued his education at the University of Munich, where his influences included the naturalist Maximilian Perty.
-In 1830 he took a study trip to Paris, and after his return, settled into a medical practice in Munich.
-From 1832 to 1835 he was imprisoned for political reasons, and after his release, spent many years working as a physician at the Deidesheim hospital (1836–67).
+From 1825, he studied medicine and sciences at the University of Erlangen, where he was a student of botanist Wilhelm Daniel Joseph Koch.
+In 1827, he continued his education at the Ludwig-Maximilians-Universität München, where his influences included the naturalist Maximilian Perty.
+In 1830, he took a study trip to Paris, and after his return, settled into a medical practice in Munich.
+From 1832 to 1835, he was imprisoned for political reasons, and after his release, spent many years working as a physician at the Deidesheim hospital (1836–67).

 He specialized in studies of Compositae and was the taxonomic author of many species within the family.
-In 1862 he started to edit the exsiccata Cichoriaceotheca s.
+In 1862, he started to edit the exsiccata Cichoriaceotheca s.
 Cichoriacearum exsiccatorum collectio auctore C. H. Schultz-Bipontino.
 In 1866 Friedrich Alefeld named the genus Bipontinia (family Fabaceae) in his honor.

 In 1840, Schultz along with 25 scholars from the Palatinate and neighboring areas founded POLLICHIA, a scientific society named in honor of botanist Johan Adam Pollich (1740-1780).
 Schultz died in Deidesheim on 17 December 1867.